 Finding the Right AgencyIf you are interested in recruitment, it’s crucial that you take your time and find a recruitment agency that will foster your new-founded career path.
-With that in mind, here are a few reasons why I selected OCG.
+With that in mind, here are a few reasons to join OCG.

-At OCG our purpose is to be Career Makers and we have a very strong set of values that underpins this.
+At OCG, our purpose is to be Career Makers and we have a very strong set of values that underpins this.
 We genuinely care, which means we seek to separate ourselves from our competitors by treating candidates with humanity and warmth.
 We have the courage to stretch beyond our comfort zones and ensure all of our decisions benefit our stakeholders.
 When faced with a range of options, our mission is to always do what is right for each candidate and client, not what is necessarily easy.
-These values have helped us to build a strong reputation within the market and it was this reputation that stood out to me.
+These values have helped us to build a strong reputation within the market.